noembryo/KoHighlights/docs/index.md

 This action allows you to change the current database file, by loading a different one.
 - **Compact database**
 This just executes a vacuum command to the database.
 It might make it a little smaller if it's been used for a long time.

+To quickly change the current database, you can drag a database (`.db`) file from the explorer, and drop it on the Book selector panel of the Books View, while in the database mode (the "Archived" button pressed)

 ### MD5 Mismatch Correction